History of Abilify

 - Otsuka and Bristol-Myers Squibb manufactuered and sold a defective medication.

-- Manufacturers concealed the potential health risks of Abilify, including the mental and psychological side effects.
+- Manufacturers may have been aware of but concealed the potential compulsivity risks of Abilify, as well as mental and psychological side effects.

 - Abilify labels warn of other side effects, like suicidal thoughts or actions, it makes no mention of the risk of compulsive behavior.